 The Non-Executive Directors and/or Independent Directors, led by the Non-Executive Independent Chairman, held ad-hoc discussions to discuss concerns or matters such as the effectiveness of management.
-Such discussions are concluded in the absence of management.
+Such discussions are conducted in the absence of management.

-For FY2023, the Non-Executive Directors and/or Independent Directors have met in the absence of management.
-The Chairman of such meetings provide feedback to the Board and/or Chairman as appropriate.
+For FY2024, the Non-Executive Directors and/or Independent Directors have met at least once in the absence of management.
+The Chairman/Chairperson of such meetings provide feedback to the Board and/or Chairman/Chairperson as appropriate.